1337kiwi/1337kiwi.github.io/about.md

 I have fun breaking things and making them work in different ways.

-I'm an AI Red Teamer at an AI company.
+I'm an AI Red Teamer at an AI company in North Carolina.

 You'll notice that beyond this, there isn't much else about me on this site.
 I give this site out to everyone, so I try to make it somewhat non-trivial for bad faith actors to act in bad faith.
 If you cared enough, you'll find out who I am anyways though.
 Good luck!